Automatic semigroups vs automaton semigroups: Introduction

-As for the intersection, we know that at least finite semigroups, free semigroups (of rank at least~2, see~\cite{BroughCain15,BroughCain16}), free abelian semigroups happen to be both automatic semigroups and automaton semigroups.
-We propose here a new and natural way to interpret algorithmically each semigroup from a wide class of automatic semigroups---encompassing all the above-mentioned classes---as an automaton semigroup (Theorem~\ref{thm-main}).
+\smallbreak We propose here a new and natural way to interpret algorithmically each semigroup from a wide class of automatic semigroups---encompassing all the above-mentioned classes---as an automaton semigroup (Theorem~\ref{thm-main}).
 Furthermore, it is worthwhile noting that, in all these cases, "being an automatic semigroup" and "being an automaton semigroup" become dual properties in a very automata-theoretical sense (Corollary~\ref{cor-duality}).

+\smallbreak Occurring as the very first bridge between two hitherto irreconcilable research areas, Theorem~\ref{thm-main} allows us to also provide a (more than) positive answer to the monoidal version of Problem~B. While the $n$-strand braid monoid~$\BB^{\ttunit}_{ n+}$ is the paradigmatic example of an automatic monoid from~\cite[Chapter~9]{EpsteinWord}, Theorem~\ref{thm-main} implies that $\BB^{\ttunit}_{ n+}$ is (not only a submonoid of) an automaton monoid as well.
+From this significant milestone arise various new questions, that will hopefully swarm into the both areas.

-\bigbreak The structure of the paper is as follows.
-As a simple preliminary, Section~\ref{sec-prelim} illustrates in a deliberately informal manner how a single Mealy automaton can be used in order to define both selfsimilar structures and automatic structures (via a principle of duality).
-In Section~\ref{sec-mealy}, we set up the notations for Mealy automata and recall necessary notions of dual automaton, cross-diagram, and selfsimilar structure.
+\subparagraph*{Organisation} The structure of the paper is as follows.
+As a simple preliminary, Section~\ref{sec-prelim} illustrates in a deliberately informal manner how a single Mealy automaton can be used in order to define both self-similar structures and automatic structures (via a principle of duality).
+In Section~\ref{sec-mealy}, we set up the notations for Mealy automata and recall necessary notions of dual automaton, cross-diagram, and self-similar structure.
 In Section~\ref{sec-garside}, we recall basics about normal forms and automatic structures, and we give necessary notions of quadratic normalisation, square-diagram, and Garside family.
-Section~\ref{sec-main} is devoted to our main result (Theorem~\ref{thm-main} and Corollary~\ref{cor-duality}), while Section~\ref{sec-ex} finally gathers several carefully selected examples and counterexamples.
+Section~\ref{sec-main} is devoted to our main results (Theorem~\ref{thm-main} and Corollary~\ref{cor-duality}), while Section~\ref{sec-ex} finally gathers several carefully selected examples, counterexamples, and open problems.
+Proofs and comments omitted due to space constraints have been put into a clearly marked appendix.